 So far, we’ve discussed herbs, amino acids, and the mineral magnesium.
 Phosphatidylserine is a phospholipid, one of the molecules found in cell membranes, important for cellular health and communication.

 It is possible that phosphatidylserine benefits sleep also, particularly for those with sleep difficulties related to stress and elevated cortisol levels in the evening.
-Ideally, we want cortisol to be low at night to promote sleep, and phosphatidylserine supplementation may help to dampen the cortisol response.
+Ideally, we want cortisol to be low at night to promote sleep, and phosphatidylserine supplementation may help to dampen the cortisol response22.

 If you have PMS and have a hard time sleeping prior to your period, phosphatidylserine for sleep support might be worth a try.
-Women taking phosphatidylserine for three cycles showed a reduction in PMS symptoms compared to placebo.
+Women taking phosphatidylserine23 for three cycles showed a reduction in PMS symptoms compared to placebo.

 Vitamin B6 for Sleep

 Now, let’s explore a couple of sleep vitamins.
-Vitamin B6, and its active form pyridoxal 5’-phosphate (PLP), are involved in protein metabolism, including the reactions that synthesize neurotransmitters.
+Vitamin B6, and its active form pyridoxal 5’-phosphate (PLP), are involved in protein metabolism24, including the reactions that synthesize neurotransmitters.
 PLP is needed to produce serotonin, which converts to melatonin, supporting sleep.

 Vitamin B6 may also affect hormone balance, mood, brain health, and immunity.